lzptr/efr32_base/README.md

 4. Add your source files to the CMakeLists.txt file inside the src folder
 5. Link to the sdk modules you need (emlib, efr32_device. etc.) -> See the CMakeLists.txt file inside the silabs/sdk_support folder for a list of modules that are currently supported by the cmake build system
 6. Update the executable name in the .vscode/launch.json file
-7. Have fun coding and debugging in vs code!
+7. Have fun coding and debugging EFR32 chips in vs code!